jfroelich/rss-reader/notes/favicon-notes.md

 because it becomes part of the internal state.
 * On the other hand it demands indexedB?
 I dunno maybe all the other functions can check if conn is present and react accordingly.

+# TODO: think about storing lookup failures in cache

+Store failure cases too, that way i stop trying to refetch the same thing repeatedly, use something like failure counter, once it reaches 10 then delete, something like that.

+Modify other checks to consider if matched failure case.
+If successful make sure to delete failure cases.

+This also fixes ephemeral errors (site temp offline, temp unreachable).